Its my last week at Havant & South Downs College – Further Education and Higher Education, UK.

 The College then had a radical change, we saw colleagues leaving and new ones joining, our Head of IT – Peter at the time also left the college, we had to manage the best as we could, as also then my technical manager left, leaving me with the technical management duties.

 In the changes to the college, I also remember a time we all pulled together to do teamwork, when replacing the college network, some were reluctant to do the work, but eventually got on with the work in hand with a little enticement of bacon butties and cakes though; some didn’t agree to this either.

 Times then got harder for me, when my wife was diagnosed with cancer and we had a 1 1/2 year old which happened very quickly over Christmas 2013 , I can remember going back into work in January 2014, just nearly fell to the ground but burst into tears.
 I was dedicated in my work, how could I carry on!

 The College have been very helpful and let me go off sick until times got easier, though it did get easier but I had my son to look after.
-I have no family down south they are all up north so found it also increasingly difficult.
+I have no family down south they are all up north of the UK so found it also increasingly difficult.